vsky279/marble-marchine-ESP8266/README.md

 The program connects to the WIFI, synchronizes time and runs the motor every 15 minutes for short period and for 5 seconds every hour between 7am and 11pm.
 Actually it also checks whether I am at home by pinging my phone.
 If this functionality is required the `net_info` module has to be included.
 It isavailable here: https://github.com/vsky279/nodemcu-firmware/tree/ping.
 It is not deployed in the `dev` version so it needs to be included manually and compiled locally.

-ESP8266 exposes also a web server.
-It also exposes a telnet server so an OTA-like update of Lua codes can be performed.
+Beside the web server, ESP8266 exposes also a telnet server so an OTA-like update of Lua codes can be performed.

 ## Assembly
 ![](./images/marblem_02.jpg)